TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/create-universe-multi-region.md

 ---
-title: Create a multi-region universe using using Yugabyte Platform
+title: Create a multi-region universe using using ZNbase Platform
 headerTitle: Create a multi-region universe
 linkTitle: Create a multi-region universe
-description: Create a YugabyteDB universe that spans multiple geographic regions using Yugabyte Platform.
+description: Create a ZNbaseDB universe that spans multiple geographic regions using ZNbase Platform.
 block_indexing: true
 menu:
   v2.1: